-2.9.1 Federal Confidentiality Rules Related To Drug Abuse Diagnosis and Treatment

-The Contractor shall comply with Federal confidentiality law and regulations (codified as 42 USC § 290dd-2 and 42 CFR Part 2 ("Part 2")) outlines under what limited circumstances information about the patient's substance use disorder treatment may be disclosed with and without the client's consent.
-42 CFR Part 2 applies to any individual or entity that is Federally assisted and holds itself out as providing, and provides, alcohol or drug abuse diagnosis, treatment or referral for treatment (42 CFR § 2.11).
+2.9.1 Federal Confidentiality Rules Related To Drug Abuse Diagnosis and Treatment assisted and holds itself out as providing, and provides, alcohol or drug abuse diagnosis, treatment or referral for treatment (42 CFR § 2.11).
 The regulations restrict the disclosure and use of alcohol and drug patient records which are maintained in connection with the performance of any Federally assisted alcohol and drug abuse program (42 CFR § 2.3(a)).
 The restrictions apply to any information disclosed by a covered program that "would identify a patient as an alcohol or drug abuser ..."
 (42 CFR § 2.12(a) (1)).
 With limited exceptions, 42 CFR Part 2 requires patient consent for disclosures of protected health information even for the purposes of treatment, payment, or health care operations.
 Consent for disclosure must be in writing.
-The Contractor will not be held accountable to provide care coordination under Addiction and Recovery Treatment Services (ARTS) (See Definitions in Section 23.1) if they have not received written disclosure from the Member's provider (See Attachment 4 of this Contract).
+The Contractor will not be held accountable to provide care coordination under Addiction and Recovery Treatment Services (ARTS) (See Section 23.1, Definitions) if they have not received written disclosure from the Member's provider (See Attachment 4 of this Contract).